Eurovision Song Contest 1990: Format

 Each participating broadcaster submitted one song, which was required to be no longer than three minutes in duration and performed in the language, or one of the languages, of the country which it represented.
 A maximum of six performers were allowed on stage during each country's performance.
 Each entry could utilise all or part of the live orchestra and could use instrumental-only backing tracks, however any backing tracks used could only include the sound of instruments featured on stage being mimed by the performers.
 The 1990 contest was the first to implement restrictions on the age of the performers, following criticism of the young age of the and entrants in the previous year's contest, 12-year-old Gili Netanel and 11-year-old Nathalie Pâque respectively.
 For the 1990 event performers were required to be at least 16 years old in the year they competed in the event; although the United Kingdom had selected 15-year-old Emma as its representative, as she turned 16 later in the year she was still eligible to compete.
-The introduction of this rule, which remains in effect as of 2024 but which now specifies that the contestant must be 16 years old on the day of the contest final, means that Sandra Kim, who won the contest for at the age of 13, will hold the record of the youngest ever Eurovision winner in perpetuity, barring any further changes to the rule.
+The introduction of this rule, which was subsequently raised ahead of the to require artists to be at least 18 years old on the day of their first rehearsal, means that Sandra Kim, who won the contest for at the age of 13, will hold the record of the youngest ever Eurovision winner in perpetuity, barring any further changes to the rule.

 The results of the 1990 contest were determined through the same scoring system as had first been introduced in : each country awarded twelve points to its favourite entry, followed by ten points to its second favourite, and then awarded points in decreasing value from eight to one for the remaining songs which featured in the country's top ten, with countries unable to vote for their own entry.
 The points awarded by each country were determined by an assembled jury of sixteen individuals, who were all required to be members of the public with no connection to the music industry, split evenly between men and women and by age.
 Each jury member voted in secret and awarded between one and ten votes to each participating song, excluding that from their own country and with no abstentions permitted.
 The votes of each member were collected following the country's performance and then tallied by the non-voting jury chairperson to determine the points to be awarded.
 In any cases where two or more songs in the top ten received the same number of votes, a show of hands by all jury members was used to determine the final placing.